Recruitment status: We are no longer recruiting new participants for this study. The information below is for families who are currently enrolled.

 The teenage years—a transition period between childhood and adulthood—are characterized by manifold and significant physical, emotional, and social changes.
 It is well-established that the physical maturation during this period is to a large degree triggered and shaped by the sharp increase in sex hormones (primarily ovarian hormones such as estrogen and progesterone in young females and androgens such as testosterone in young males).
 However, the effect of these hormones, whether produced by the body or introduced to the body by hormonal contraceptives, on health and social maturation is not fully understood.

-The UBC Social Health Lab is currently inviting teenage females and one of their parents to attend 6 online lab sessions across 3 years, conducted over Zoom.
+Recruitment is now closed.
+For families already enrolled, the UBC Social Health Lab invites teenage females and one of their parents to attend 6 online lab sessions across 3 years, conducted over Zoom.
 Participating families will be compensated with an honorarium of up to $240.
 By participating in this study, you and your teen may gain a better understanding of how to support yourselves and each other, and foster the growth of a healthier, happier lifestyle as they get older.

 This research is funded by a project grant from the Canadian Institutes of Health Research.
-The interdisciplinary team of investigators includes Dr. Frances Chen (Principal Investigator), Dr. Joelle LeMoult (Co-Principal Investigator), Dr. Christine Anderl, Dr. Liisa Galea, Dr. Jerilynn C. Prior, Dr. Colin Ross, and Bita Zareian.
+The interdisciplinary team of investigators includes Dr. Frances Chen (Principal Investigator), Dr. Joelle LeMoult (Co-Principal Investigator), Dr. Christine Anderl, Dr. Liisa Galea, Dr. Jerilynn C. Prior, Dr. Colin Ross, Bita Zareian, and Marisa Nelson.